Stevenans66/netdata-debian/packaging/installer/README.md

 ```sh
 bash <(curl -Ss https://my-netdata.io/kickstart-static64.sh) --dont-wait --dont-start-it --no-updates --stable-channel --local-files /tmp/my-selfdownloaded-tarball.tar.gz /tmp/checksums.txt
 ```
-Note: `--stable-channel` and `--local-files` overlap, if you use the tarball override the stable channel option is not effective

 If your shell fails to handle the above one liner, do this: